vnt87/namvupedia/README.md

 ## Tips

-- You can use the `llamapedia.desktop` or `llamapedia.bat` files to run the app.
+- You can use the `Dr. Biết Tuốt.desktop` or `Dr. Biết Tuốt.bat` files to run the app.
 This provides a terminal window for the app and an easy way to launch it with a double-click.

 ## Usage